offbynull/portmapper/README.md

 1. has very few dependencies on third-party Java libraries
 1. doesn't require any special parsing libraries (e.g. XML/SOAP/HTTP/etc..) -- all parsing is done as US-ASCII text
-1. doesn't require any special networking libraries (e.g. Netty/MINA/etc..) -- all networking functionality uses standard Java NIO
+1. doesn't require any special networking libraries (e.g. Netty/MINA/etc..) -- all networking is done through standard Java NIO
-1. doesn't require any regex
+1. doesn't make use of regular expressions

 Because of this, the code should be easily portable to other languages -- especially languages that don't have the same robust ecosystem that Java does.

 #### How is this library considered fault-tolerant?

-The Port Mapper project aims to be resilient when it comes to faulty responses, especially when the protocol is UPnP-IGD.
+The Port Mapper project aims to be resilient when it comes to faulty responses, especially when using UPnP-IGD.
 The code ...

-1. parses XML as text, based on patterns/hueristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitialization/etc..)
+1. parses XML as text, based on patterns/heuristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitalization/etc..)
 1. attempts requests multiple times when the device responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)

 #### How does this library discover NAT-PMP and PCP gateway devices?

-Unfortunately, Java doesn't provide any built-in mechanisms to grab the gateway address from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
+Unfortunately, Java doesn't provide a built-in mechanisms to grab the gateway address from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
 As such, the Port Mapper project makes use of various OS-specific commands to find gateway addresses.
 You can find out which commands are used by looking through the source code.

 #### Does this library support PCP authentication and/or UPnP-IGD device protection?